ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

 - Corrections to user-created production data.
 - Additions to production data that could be created by users.

-For practical purposes, we recommend treating the different types of changes as different work.
-The steps to apply Java changes are different than applying PL/SQL changes.

 ### Example assessment

 To measure the necessary changes required, teams could